Meeco/docs/guides/integration/integration.md

 }
 ```

 Save the session `id` for future reference.
-The `url` is used to redirect the user to the CATRINA Identity website.
+The `url` shoulf be used to to redirect the user to the CATRINA Identity website.

 ### 3.4.
 Retrieving a Session